-SMOG 2 is a software package designed to allow the user to start with a structure of a biomolecule (i.e. a PDB file) and construct a structure-based model, which is then simulated using Gromacs [6], NAMD [7], openMM, or LAMMPS.
+SMOG 2 is a software package designed to allow the user to start with a structure of a biomolecule (i.e. a PDB file) and construct a structure-based model, which is then simulated using Gromacs [9], NAMD [10], openMM, or LAMMPS.
+In addition, the OpenSMOG libraries provide an interface between SMOG 2 and OpenMM that allows for a much wider range of models to be developed.
 We previously implemented an online server (SMOG 1) that was capable of providing the vanilla flavor of structure-based models, along with a few adjustable parameters.
 SMOG 2 is a nearly complete rewrite of the original software package, and it provides four major advantages over its predecessor: